Last Updated on October 17, 2021

 As you can see from the screenshot above, most of the tasks involve “Follow + Like + Comment + Share”.
 It is clear that these are created by regular users of the site to boost their social media profiles, or get some ad clicks on their websites.
 These pay 5 to 10 cents per tasks and require some sort of proof of completion, usually a screenshot.

-Though there is not much earning potential through this site, you can follow some of these tips to earn via Microworkers.
+Though there is not much earning potential in this site, you can follow some of these tips to earn via Microworkers.

 Tip 1: Have proper task information